garrandall/popular-music-data/tracks/8th-wonder-sugarhill-gang.md

 Cause I know we can make make make it

-You go ah, ahh, ah ah oh ooh
+You go ah, ah, ah ah oh oh
 And if you're ready to party and you're ready to jam Scream it out and say, I am!
 (I AM!)
 Some-body!
 (SOME-BODY!)
 Now you know you're hot
-You go ah, ahh, ah ah oh ooh
+You go ah, ah, ah ah oh oh

 (Say what?)